epinio/epinio/docs/user/tutorials/install_epinio_on_rancher_desktop.md

 ## Install epinio

-Make sure Rancher Desktop is running
+Make sure Rancher Desktop is running.

+Since there might be cases where Rancher Desktop reports Kubernetes as running but some pods are not yet ready the state can be manually verified by executing in a terminal `kubectl get pods -A` and veryfing that all pods report the status `Running` or `Completed`.

 ### Windows